canax/vertical-grid/README.md

 You can set up the grid width of the columns, the gutter and the number of columns.

-The following are the same as the defaults which you can override to your own settings.
+The following are the same as the defaults which you can override to fit your own environment and liking.

 ```less
 /**